meechanic/meechanic.github.io/README.md

-# Yet Another Homepage
+# About me

 My name is Mikhail Efremov, I'm software engeneer.

-My professional interests are concentrated around development of various backend APIs and clients fot them (mostly in Python).
+My professional interests are concentrated around development of various backend APIs and clients for them (mostly in Python).

 I'm a big fan of UNIX-like systems.
-For a long time I work as a system administrator of large systems based on Linux, FreeBSD and Solaris.
+For a long time I worked as a system administrator of large systems based on Linux, FreeBSD and Solaris.

 I prefer text user interface to GUI.
 Really.
 I'm not a frontend or GUI developer, and I really love Terminals and Consoles.